Enabling the discovery of fast transients: A kilonova science module for the Fink broker

 \subtitle{A kilonova science module for the Fink broker}

-\abstract {Large-scale astronomical surveys like the Zwicky Transient Facility (ZTF) opened a new window of opportunity in the search for rare astrophysical phenomena.
-Community brokers, like \fink, have the task of identifying interesting candidates and redistributing them to the community.
-For the specific case of fast transients, this identification should be done early, based on a limited number of observed photometric epochs, thus allowing it to trigger further observations.} {We describe the fast transient classification algorithm in the center of the kilonova (KN) science module currently implemented in the \fink\ broker and report classification results based on simulated catalogs and real data from the ZTF alert stream.} {We used noiseless, homogeneously sampled simulations to construct a basis of principal components (PCs).
-All light curves from a more realistic ZTF simulations were written as a linear combination of this basis.
+\abstract {Large-scale astronomical surveys such as the Zwicky Transient Facility (ZTF) opened a new window of opportunity in the search for rare astrophysical phenomena.
+Community brokers, such as \fink, have the task of identifying interesting candidates and redistributing them to the community.
+For the specific case of fast transients, this identification should be done early, based on a limited number of observed photometric epochs, thus allowing it to trigger further observations.} {We describe the fast transient classification algorithm in the centre of the kilonova (KN) science module currently implemented in the \fink\ broker, and we report classification results based on simulated catalogues and real data from the ZTF alert stream.} {We used noiseless, homogeneously sampled simulations to construct a basis of principal components (PCs).
+All light curves from more realistic ZTF simulations were written as a linear combination of this basis.
 The corresponding coefficients were used as features in training a random forest classifier.
-The same method was applied to long ($>$30 days) and medium ($<$30 days) light curves.
-The latter aimed to simulate the data situation found within the ZTF alert stream.} {Classification based on long light curves achieved $73.87 \%$ precision and $82.19 \%$ recall.
-Medium baseline analysis resulted in $69.30 \%$ precision and $69.74 \%$ recall, thus confirming the robustness of precision results when limited to 30 days of observations.
-In both cases, dwarf flares and point Type Ia supernovae were the most frequent contaminants.
-The final trained model was integrated into the \fink\ broker and has been distributing fast transients, tagged as \texttt{KN\_candidates}, to the astronomical community, especially through the GRANDMA collaboration.} {We showed that features specifically designed to grasp different light curve behaviours provide enough information to separate fast (KN-like) from slow (non-KN-like) evolving events.
-This module represents one crucial link in an intricate chain of infrastructure elements for multi-messenger astronomy which is currently being put in place by the \fink\ broker team in preparation for the arrival of data from Vera Rubin Observatory Legacy Survey of Space and Time. }
+The same method was applied to two different datasets, illustrating possible representations of ZTF light curves.
+The latter aimed to simulate the data situation found within the ZTF alert stream.} {Classification based on simulations mimicking ZTF alerts resulted in $69.30 \%$ precision and $69.74 \%$ recall when applied to a simulated test sample, thus confirming the robustness of precision results when limited to 30 days of observations.
+Dwarf flares and point Type Ia supernovae were the most frequent contaminants.
+The final trained model was integrated into the \fink\ broker and has been distributing fast transients, tagged as \texttt{KN\_candidates}, to the astronomical community, especially through the GRANDMA collaboration.} {We show that features specifically designed to grasp different light-curve behaviours provide enough information to separate fast (KN-like) from slow (non-KN-like) evolving events.
+This module represents one crucial link in an intricate chain of infrastructure elements for multi-messenger astronomy, which is currently being put in place by the \fink\ broker team in preparation for the arrival of data from the Vera Rubin Observatory Legacy Survey of Space and Time.}

 \keywords{Methods: data analysis -- Astronomical databases: miscellaneous -- Stars: general -- Methods: statistical}